iDataVisualizationLab/music/Master Thesis/README.md

 ![alt text](https://github.com/iDataVisualizationLab/music/blob/master/Master%20Thesis/image/standardeviation_music.gif)
 - Average Net Value of the sample:
 ![alt text](https://github.com/iDataVisualizationLab/music/blob/master/Master%20Thesis/image/netvalue_music.gif)
+- Obviously, none of the mean, standard deviation or average net value by itself can generate better result than the combination of three of them.
 ### Does it mean that samples lying far away from the others is dissimilarity?
 **(use minimum spanning tree)**
 ### Self-Similarity Matrix does reflect identical shape of different sound samples